The Nordics replace licence fee with public service tax

 - Since 2013, the Finnish public service company Yle is funded through a special public broadcasting tax: the Yle tax.
 This tax, outside the state budget, is income-based and corresponds to 2.5 per cent of a person’s taxable income.
 At most, one person pays EUR 163 per year.
 By law, the Yle tax is to be adjusted annually in line with changes in cost-of-living indexes.
 But already in 2015 an exception was made from the annual increase, and after a working group’s proposal in 2016, the index adjustment was frozen for the years 2017-2019.
 Nevertheless, for 2018, Finland’s parliament raised both the tax rate (from 2 to 2.5 per cent) and the free amount that determines when no tax has to be paid.

 - In Sweden, the public service media companies – SVT, SR and UR – have tax-based funding since January 1, 2019, following a decision by the Riksdag (Sweden’s parliament) in 2018.
 As in Finland, it is a special public service fee, kept outside the state budget.
 The fee corresponds to one per cent of a person’s taxable income, with a ceiling of SEK 1,347 (approximately EUR 130) per person and year.
-The Riksdag decides on the allocation of fees to the programme companies for the whole licence period (which replaces the previous annual assessments).
-Currently, new broadcasting licences for SVT, SR and UR for the period 2020-2025 are being prepared.
+The Riksdag decides on the allocation of fees to the programme companies for the whole licence period, which replaces the previous annual assessments.

-- For Norway, the Government has proposed that a public service tax replace the licence fee from 2020.
+- For Norway, a public service tax will replace the licence fee from 2020.
 The tax will be income-related and, as in Denmark, financed by a reduction of the basic deduction.
-The deduction corresponds to a real tax of NOK 1,700 (approximately EUR 175) per person per year – as a ceiling.
+The reduction corresponds to a real tax of NOK 1,700 (approximately EUR 175) per person per year – as a ceiling.
 The NRK budget is included in the state budget, but will be stretched to cover four years at a time.
-According to plan, the Government’s media proposal (in Norwegian) will be discussed by the Storting on 11 June this year.
+The new financing model was suggested in the Government’s media proposal in March 2019 and was adopted by the Storting on 11 June (both links in Norwegian).

 Download matrixes/tables from Nordicom’s table database (Excel):